-- Liquids must be smooth and not contain any 'bits or lumps' as they may cause discomfort or pain or get stuck; use a sieve to remove any bits. - If a drink will go through a straw, then it is the correct consistency.
-However, do not drink through a straw as you may take in a lot of air and this could cause discomfort. - Drink slowly but frequently; it may take around 10 minutes to drink a small cupful to start with. - If you experience pain, discomfort or regurgitate your drinks, try taking smaller sips and allow more time between sips. - Some people find hot drinks go down more easily to start with; others find that sucking ice cubes can help if struggling to get fluids down. - Spread out your drinks over the day.
-If you go for long gaps without anything to drink you may start to feel light headed and nauseous. - Some people report that their mouth feels furry when taking only liquids, so it may be useful to use a mouthwash and brush your teeth more frequently.
+- Liquids must be smooth and not contain any 'bits or lumps' as they may cause discomfort or pain or get stuck; use a sieve to remove bits. - If a drink will go through a straw, then it is the correct consistency but do not use a straw as you may take in lots of air, causing discomfort. - Drink slowly but frequently; it may take around 10 minutes to drink a small cupful to start with. - If you experience pain, discomfort or regurgitate your drinks, try taking smaller sips and allow more time between sips.

-- Continue to take your chewable multivitamin & mineral supplement twice daily and take your other vitamin and mineral supplements as prescribed.
+- Some people find hot drinks go down more easily to start with; others find that sucking ice cubes can help if struggling to get fluids down. - Spread out your drinks over the day.
+If you go for long gaps without anything to drink you may start to feel light headed and nauseous. - Some people report their mouth feels furry when taking only liquids, so it may be useful to use mouthwash and brush teeth more frequently. - Continue to take your chewable multivitamin & mineral supplement twice daily and take your other vitamin and mineral supplements as prescribed.
 In hospital you will usually be given the following to go home with; - Adcal D3; Dissolve 1 tablet twice daily (calcium and Vitamin D) or Adcal D3 chewable 1 tablet twice daily, - Fersamal; (ferrous fumarate) 5mL twice per day (iron). - Lansoprazole, Omeprazole or equivalent; take as directed by your consultant (usually only for 4-6 weeks after surgery to protect your new stomach from any acid)